Vector35/binaryninja-api/docs/guide/debugger.md

 # Debugger

-Binary Ninja Debugger is a plugin that can debug executables on Windows, Linux, and macOS.
+Binary Ninja Debugger is a plugin that can debug executables on Windows, Linux, and macOS, and more!

 The debugger plugin is shipped with Binary Ninja.
-It is [open-source](https://github.com/Vector35/debugger) with Apache License 2.0.
+It is [open-source](https://github.com/Vector35/debugger) under an Apache License 2.0.
 Bug reports and pull requests are welcome!

 ## UI